-Figure 6.4.1-1: Notification on potential QoS change to the V2X Application Server
+Figure 6.4.1-1: Notification on QoS Sustainability Analytics to the V2X Application Server

 1. The V2X Application Sever derives information on V2X service, path, path start time and QoS requirements and thresholds.
 The path can be in the form of geographic coordinates to reflect a list of waypoints.